 What it is

 Connecting is recognising relationships between texts and between texts and our own lives.
-Every text we encounter is considered against our previous textual experiences as we build up a breadth of knowledge and understanding about the world from texts.
+Every text we encounter is considered against our previous textual experiences as we build up a breadth of knowledge and understanding about the ways composers and responders construct meaning.
 We connect the text to our own worlds and to the world of other texts in order to create meaning.
 As our encounters with texts extend we have more texts with which to read our world.

 Texts can be connected in many different ways: